FedML-AI/doc.fedml.ai/docs/train/train-on-cloud/zero-code-serverless-llm-training.md

 sidebar_position: 2
 ---

-# Zero-code Serverless LLM Training on TensorOpera AI
+# Zero-code Serverless LLM Training on ChainOpera AI

-LLM Fine-tune is the feature of TensorOpera Studio that is responsible for serverless model training.
+LLM Fine-tune is the feature of ChainOpera Studio that is responsible for serverless model training.
 It is a no-code LLM training platform.
 Developers can directly specify open-source models for fine-tuning or model Pre-training.

 ## 1. Select a Model to Build a New Run